vladbagrin/facebook-wrapper/Readme.md

 It was written from scratch, partly inspired by the PHP Facebook API wrapper written by the developers at Heroku.

-The available Node.js modules for Facebook use other oauth modules that are not good enough for a Facebook Application, the main reason I wrote this.
+The available Node.js modules for Facebook use other oauth modules that do not work well with a Facebook Application, the main reason I wrote this.
+For instance, the redirect is not mad with a js script, resulting in an ugly link in the app canvas.
 They also seem unnecessarily complex when all we need is a simple set of functions.

 Installing
 ===============